 Bordeaux Varietals And Blends

 Peju 2017 The Experiment: This wine features 100% Cabernet Sauvignon.
 The wine showcases depth and complexity through its rich, velvety texture.
 Peju winemaker in 2017 decided to work with many different coopers and toasting styles, which determine the flavors and textures of the wine.
-The result, a rounded wine that reveals flavors of licorice, mocha, cherry, plum, vanilla with hints of cedar added to the mix.
+The result a rounded wine that reveals flavors of licorice, mocha, cherry, plum, and vanilla, with hints of cedar added to the mix.

-2014 Abadia Retuerta PV Petit Verdot: This grape comes from a vineyard that contains sandy soils.
+2014 Abadia Retuerta PV Petit Verdot: This grape comes from a vineyard with sandy soils.
 The wine is well-balanced, bright, and fresh, exhibiting flavors of black cherry.
 This wine is dry but elegant.

 Rhone Varietals and Blends

 Crawford Family Wines Syrah Zotovich Vineyard: I found a very drinkable, smooth, rich, and balanced wine in every aspect.
 The flavors of dark fruits are accented with subtle spices.
 I liked the fact this was not an overpowering Syrah.